 Advanced Paediatric and Adult Foot Management

 This course further develops the student's podiatric clinical skills introducing them to a wide variety of more complex clinical cases and higher risk clients within the supervised University clinic environment.
-The course aims at integrating theoretic knowledge with clinical practice and developing skills in complex case management.
+The course aims to integrate theoretical knowledge with clinical practice and developing skills in complex case management.
 The University clinic is integrated with the public sector podiatry service ensuring students treat a wide variety of cases and fully participate in multidisciplinary management.

 This course is a Compulsory Program Component and students must pass in order to progress in the Bachelor of Podiatry program.

-3. Enhance patient communication, education and health care promotion skills
+3. Demonstrate effective patient communication, patient education and health care promotion skills.

 5. Establish multidisciplinary management plans.